ilujade/Le_Basculement/README-en.md

 \- Wait, it'll be long.
 Come get treatment, I'll tell you on the way, he said, passing my arm over his shoulders to support me.
 We then headed for the cave and Poe began to tell me.
 After Ben opened the door, the Stormtroopers began to invade the cave and capture the Resistants.
 When Ben returned, Leia saw him and could not help shouting his son's name and running towards him.
 Ben signaled to his troops to let it pass.
 She arrived in front of him and hugged him.
 And there, to the amazement of all, Ben pressed against him.
 He began to cry and confide all his remorse.
 Then, taking her by the shoulders, he confessed that all this was due because of Snoke, who had mounted against his family and the light.
 He let go and told his troops that all these conflicts were over, that the light side had won and that the time of the war was over.
-I could not believe everything Poe was telling me.
+I couldn't believe everything Poe was telling me.
 I was satisfied.
 The war was over.
 The First Order and the Resisters had reconciled.
 Arriving at the door, I saw everyone celebrate the return of peace and the victory of light.
 My eyes crossed that of Ben, who, happy to see me again, got up and came to me.

 \- Rey!
 Rey!
 Do you hear me ?